Why Christian Women Are Conditioned to be People Pleasers (And How They Can Break Free!)

 Just remember that when you show up, some folks aren’t gonna be pleased, no sirree.

 Because you’re not a people pleaser anymore.

 P.S.
-If you need some education, motivation, coaching, and support to help you transition from people pleaser to badass adult, consider joining the Flying Free Sisterhood program when it opens up again.
-You can learn more and hop on the waiting list HERE.
+If you need some education, motivation, coaching, and support to help you transition from people pleaser to badass adult, consider joining the Flying Free Sisterhood program.
+You can learn more HERE.

 Here’s what one member has to say about her experience with this program:

 My main concern was that I’d get a lot of what I’ve already gotten through therapy and other support groups, which obviously wasn’t working because here I am!
 The frank and straightforward, easy-to-understand way in which Natalie presents the truth has been so clarifying and freeing for me and has aided me exponentially in seeing clearly!Flying Free Sister